cms-tau-pog/TauFW/docs/CMSDAS2020/preselection.md

 &mu;&tau;<sub>h</sub> final state, it is good to select a high level trigger (HLT) path targeting one muon, since this HLT path is simple and not too restrictive.
 + `Muon_pt > 28`: Due to the selection of the HLT, we are interested in muons with offline transverse momentum (p<sub>T</sub>) slightly above the HLT p<sub>T</sub> threshold.
 In that way, the turn-on region of the HLT path is avoided, which is usually difficult to model.
 + `Tau_pt > 18`: An HLT path is not required for &tau;<sub>h</sub> candidates, therefore, you can choose the loosest threshold possible for these physics objects.
 If you have a look at the NanoAOD definition, you will figure out, that it exactly matches this definition.
-In the context of this exercise, you will be adviced to test different possibilities for a higher threshold on p<sub>T</sub>(&tau;<sub>h</sub>) in further steps of the analysis discussed later.
+In the context of this exercise, you will be advised to test different possibilities for a higher threshold on p<sub>T</sub>(&tau;<sub>h</sub>) in further steps of the analysis discussed later.
 + `Muon_mediumId == 1 && Muon_pfRelIso04_all < 0.5`: In an analysis, you are interested in well reconstructed muons.
 A good compromise between high purity and high efficiency is the medium working point (WP) of muon identification.
 Although it is usually best to select also well isolated muons, the threshold on the relative muon isolation using all particle flow (PF) candidates is kept high to be able to define sideband regions with looser isolation requirement.
 + `Tau_idDeepTau2017v2p1VSmu >= 1 && Tau_idDeepTau2017v2p1VSe >= 1 && Tau_idDeepTau2017v2p1VSjet >= 1`: To allow you playing around with &tau;<sub>h</sub> candidates, the loosest possible WPs are chosen for the DeepTau discriminators against muons, electrons, and jets.